 While Gulf States citizens are predominantly Arabs, the region is also home to several ethnic minorities - Persians in the UAE and Kuwait; Palestinians in Qatar; and Baloch and Persians in Oman.
 In Iraq, strong tensions exist between the country's 2 primary ethnic groups, the Arabs and the Kurds.
-In each of the States, except Iraq, significant portions of the population are foreign non-citizens - about 40% in Saudi Arabia, 50% in Bahrain, 29% in Oman, 70% in Kuwait, 89% in the UAE and Qatar.
+In each of the States, except Iraq, significant portions of the population are foreign non-citizens - about 42% in Saudi Arabia, 54% in Bahrain, 41% in Oman, 75% in Kuwait, 88% in the UAE and Qatar.

-Of note, the Gulf's tribal networks were historically a fundamental element of social relations.
+The Gulf's tribal networks were historically a fundamental element of social relations.
 While the region's governments have attempted to supplant tribal allegiances with national identity in recent decades, the tribe continues to play an important role in social life in most States.